 In 2011, Bloomberg West was launched from a studio on the Embarcadero in San Francisco.

-In 2011, Ed Lee was selected by the board to finish the term of Gavin Newsom.
+In 2011, Ed Lee was selected by the board to finish the term of Gavin Newsom, who resigned to take office as Lieutenant Governor of California.

 In 2011, San Francisco International Airport (SFO) was the eighth-busiest airport in the U.S. and the 22nd-busiest in the world, handling over 40.9 million passengers.

-In 2012, the San Francisco Giants won a World Series title and San Francisco was ranked No. 1 in a study that examined which U.S. metro areas have produced the most Major Leaguers since 1920.
+In 2012, the San Francisco Giants won a World Series title.
+Also in 2012, San Francisco was ranked No. 1 in a study examining which U.S. metro areas have produced the most Major Leaguers since 1920.

-In August 2013, Bay Area Bike Share, which later became Bay Wheels, launched with 700 bikes in downtown San Francisco, selected cities in the East Bay, and San Jose.
+In August 2013, Bay Area Bike Share launched with 700 bikes in downtown San Francisco, selected cities in the East Bay, and San Jose.

-In 2013, 21 pedestrians were killed in vehicle collisions in San Francisco, which was the highest since 2001.
-This resulted in 2.5 deaths per 100,000 population, 70% higher than the national average.
+In 2013, 21 pedestrians were killed in vehicle collisions in San Francisco, the highest since 2001.

 In 2013, San Francisco hosted the America's Cup yacht racing competition.